Salary Sacrifice Explained: Save Thousands on Tax & Pensions in 2025-26

 Is this good or bad?
 Depends on your strategy:

-Solution: Use our student loan calculator to model both scenarios.
+Solution: Use our student loan repayment guide to model both scenarios.

 The problem: Not all employers add their NI savings to your pension.
 Some just pocket it.